tanushka-jha23/keep/makefile_exegesis.md

 ## Build Systems and Makefile

 Build systems are tools that automates the process of compilation, linking and execution.
-Makefile is one of the build system in C. It automates the compilation of code written in C.
+*Makefile* is one of the build system in C. It automates the compilation of code written in C.

-Let's discuss about the example taken in the previous topic using Makefile, `gcc main.c string_lib.c utils.c math_utils.c -o main`.
+Let's discuss about the previous example again.
+`gcc main.c string_lib.c utils.c math_utils.c -o main`.

 ### Makefile